September 16, 2007

 A little break in the sequence - this is the first part of my talk at the Friends of Elizabeth Farm for September 21 2007.

-Twenty years before 1807, the population of Sydney numbered around 4000 Dharug, Burrogarang, Kurringai, and Gandungarra people, living in family and clan units around the shores of Botany Bay, Sydney Harbour and through to the mountains behind.
-In the next twenty years men and women were brought to Sydney, and by 1807 there are an additional 7000 people living in the locality, comprising 1350 women, 1600 children, and 3700 men.
-1800 men and 150 women came free or with the Military and Civil establishment, and counted along with the Children, that means one half of the population is not from the prison, and one half is.
-There are less than 1100 convicts still serving their sentences since few convicts, settlers or stores arrived at the heights of the European war 1801 to 1805, and many convicts are now time expired or conditionally pardoned by the year under review.
-Additionally there were one or two hundred assorted sailors in port.
+I would like to acknowledge the Burrogarang, Dharug, Kurringai and Gandungarra people who lived on this land before we came here and whose spirits and children still live here.
+In 1807 the population of the Colony numbered around 7000 men and women brought here, 1350 women, 1600 children, and 3700 men, and 4000 Dharug Burrogarang Kurringai and Gandungarra people living around them.
+150 women and 1800 men came free or with the Military and Civil establishment, so along with the Children, one half of the population is not from the prison, and one half is.
+Fewer than 1100 serving convicts in 1807 as few ships, and so few convicts, settlers or stores arrived at the heights of the European war 1801 to 1805, and many convicts are time expired or conditionally pardoned by the year under review.
+There were usually one or two hundred assorted others, mainly sailors “temporarily” in port.

 A Note about sources: This period is well covered by secondary sources, and there are excellent primary records for much of the activity covered here.
-We even have the private correspondence of selected individuals commenting on the action.
+We even have the private correspondence of selected individual's commenting on the action.

-I have used Alan Atkinson’s assessment of the period from his Europeans in Australia and Ross Fitzgerald’s and Mark Henson’s Bligh, Macarthur and the Rum Rebellion.
+I’ve used Alan Atkinson’s assessment of the period from his Europeans in Australia and Ross Fitzgerald’s and Mark Henson’s Bligh, Macarthur and the Rum Rebellion.
 Also Michael Duffy’s fresh Man of Honour, an interpretation of Macarthur’s life until the Rebellion, and of course Malcolm Ellis’ John Macarthur.
 I have made use of G. D. Wood’s History of Criminal Law in New South Wales and David Day’s Smugglers and Sailors, a history of the Customs Service from 1788.

-An important element illuminated by that text, concerns the sources of revenue for the Government of NS Wales.
+An important element illuminated by that text, is the sources of revenue for the Government of NS Wales.
 Only three possible means of revenue were available to the Governor of the Colony: Treasury Notes drawn on the Government in England, for which the Governor was fully accountable and abuse of which led England to withdraw Governor King, the relevant minister believing King extravagant; another source of revenue was fines levied by a Court in the jurisdiction, and finally by duties laid on all incoming produce of whatever kind.
 The money raised from this last duty was allowed only for the Orphan Fund, and was raised from all product landed at Sydney Harbour from 1798 onwards.
 The money raised by duty amounted to 1500 English pounds a year in 1798 to nearly 4000 pounds by 1807.
 The Fund was large enough to buy Captain Kent’s house, the biggest in Sydney, for more than 2000 pounds in 1801, to become the Orphan School.
 The Funds also financed the bridge along Bridge Street, the new orphanage at Parramatta and the looms at the Female Factory.

 Apart from these landing duties, Court fines could also be a considerable income.
 The three emancipist Sydney traders, Simeon Lord, Henry Kable and James Underwood were goaled by Governor Bligh, for one month each for transferring goods between vessels tied at Sydney wharf, against the regulations.
 The traders were also fined one hundred English pounds each, an amount equal to nearly ten percent of the port duties for the year.
 These amounts were important to the cash-strapped Governor, if only as inducements to his friends.

-Yes, the history of Customs is important to our story of the pressure cooker in Parramatta in 1807 and 1808, and David Day’s book was an important resource for me.
+Yes, so the history of Customs is important to our story of the pressure cooker in Parramatta in 1807 and 1808, and David Day’s book was an important resource for me.
 As were the original records, in the Historical Records series for NSW and Australia.
 So there is no lack of evidence of the events in this period, but what is the student of history to make of this pressure cooker year leading up to the Rebellion of 1808?

 Parramatta looked significantly different then!
 The River was the centre of Town, the waterway leading to Sydney, with a wharf near John Macarthur’s house, and barracks at the eastern end of Town.
 A road one mile long run from the wharf to the front door of the Governor’s Parramatta house, with lanes running off to the south, the present day Charles, Smith, Church, Marsden and Pitt Streets, that last named becoming Bridge Street and leading to the bridge across the River.
 The houses in these side-streets had been built as convict huts twenty years before, but now housed single families, often with a business located at the front, and each with a sign on the street.
 Bootmaker, saddler and harness maker, tailor, barber, butcher and baker had their shops, and every second house a shebeen, selling cheap rum and beds for the night.